I work from home with my five kids and wife and review everything from gag gifts to men's collectibles and computer

 Devices like the Roku 3, in conjunction with the Google Chromecast, are changing the way people watch TV every day.
 While you could go pay $100 a month for your cable or satellite TV, the Roku 3 is free or will stream optional pay services like Hulu, Netflix, or Amazon Prime streaming.

 Even if you paid for these 3 services a year you'd still save nearly $1,000 a year.
-There's lots of other options as well.
+There are lots of other options as well.
 Pay for what you need and save money.

 I use the Roku 3 on my main TV upstairs and a streaming stick downstairs along with Plex.
 It's a great way to get all my favorite ways to watch TV in the same place.
 If you have a 4k TV, you'll want to go with the Roku 4 rather than the 3.